Blender vs. Keyshot - Comparison Guide

 Asset Libraries

 Every great design software today comes with a top-notch collection of assets.
-Everything from textures to materials to objects and more can make it easier for users to get started on their Blender or Keyshot project Blender has a large collection of libraries, and users can create and share their own with other users.
-Keyshot has many built-in libraries that allow users to get up and going after the first install.
-This can be a great benefit to those who just want to get going right out of the box.
+Everything from textures to materials to objects and more can make it easier for users to get started on their Blender or KeyShot project.
+Blender has a large collection of libraries, similar to those in Blender vs. ZBrush, and users can create and share their own with other users.
+KeyShot has many built-in libraries that allow users to get up and going after the first install.
+This is a great benefit for those who want to start creating right out of the box.

 Real-Time Rendering